bakaichi/EmotionalRec/README.md

 4. Colab processes the video, detects emotion.
 5. Sends emotion + token to backend.
 6. Backend sends back a playlist.
-7. Playlis (iFrame) is embedded in the frontend.
+7. Playlist (iFrame) is embedded in the frontend.

 ---

+### **Colab Notebook Auth Tip (if relevant)**

+If Colab is authenticated with a different Google account than the one that owns the Drive folder:

+-  Make sure your Colab is logged in with the same account that has access to the shared Drive folder.

 🔥 **Enjoy Emotion-Based Music Recommendations!** 🎧